 After I decided I was going to race Hot Wheels cars, I needed a track.
 Being limited on time, budget and just not knowing how far things would go, I decided to build a very basic track that is little more than a few boards and hardware from Home Depot.

 This guide is intended for those that want to get started with downhill diecast racing.
 These are the basics and have been improved upon over and over by other racers.
 For minimal cost and a free weekend, you can have your own Hot Wheels derby track ready to race.

 My goals for this track were simple.
 I didn't have space to keep my track up all the time so I needed a track that was easy to setup and strike, and also easy on storage.
-I also didn't have enough room for a super track so this guide only covers a 15-foot track...however, this design can be expanded upon with much extra effort or cost.
+I also didn't have enough room for a super track so this guide only covers a 15-foot track...however, this design can be expanded upon without much extra effort or cost.

 Tools and materials

 - (4) 6'x 5.5" x 1" wood planks

 - (3) 3" door hinges